Setophaga nigrescens halseii

 Documentation: Photograph: 16 May 2008 Crescent Lake NWR, Garden Co (Brogie 2009).

-Taxonomy: Two subspecies are recognized (Pyle 1997), although Guzy and Lowther (2020) synonymized them as poorly differentiated: nigrescens, breeding from coastal southwest British Columbia to west-central California, and halseii, breeding from interior southern British Columbia and south-central California east to Wyoming and southwest Texas.
+Taxonomy: Although two subspecies have been recognized (Pyle 1997), they are poorly differentiated and current authors treat the species as monotypic (Guzy and Lowther 2020, Gill et al 2022).
+The putative subspecies discussed by Pyle (1997) are nigrescens, breeding from coastal southwest British Columbia to west-central California, and halseii, breeding from interior southern British Columbia and south-central California east to Wyoming and southwest Texas.

 Breeding birds in Wyoming are halseii (Faulkner 2010), and presumably Nebraska migrants are also of this subspecies.

-Spring: There are eight reports, five acceptably documented (Bray et al 1986):
+Spring: There are nine reports, six acceptably documented:

 1 May 1999 male Oliver Reservoir, Kimball Co (Dinsmore 2000; Jorgensen 2001)